Skip to main content

 Recommended Articles

-Beginning July 1, 2024, Arlington is implementing a 1 percent municipal gross receipts tax on lodging accommodations, eating establishments, alcohol sales and admissions.
+Beginning July 1, 2025, the communities of Newell and Wagner will be implementing a 1 percent municipal gross receipts tax on lodging accommodations, eating establishments, alcohol sales, and admissions.